Inniskillin: History

 Inniskillin was founded by Donald Ziraldo and Karl Kaiser and saw its beginnings in 1974.
-Before embarking on the Inniskillin project, Ziraldo was running a grapevine nursery and Karl Kaiser, a trained chemist, was a home wine maker.
+Before embarking on the Inniskillin project, Ziraldo was running a grapevine nursery and Karl Kaiser, a trained chemist, was a home winemaker.
 The first vines were planted in 1974, and since the duo had the ambition to make better-quality wines, their vineyard was planted with traditional European grape varieties, of the Vitis vinifera species, chosen from those cultivated in colder European regions.
 Their first vineyard, of 32 acre was planted with Riesling, Chardonnay and Gamay.

 At that time the wine industry in the Niagara consisted of five bulk wineries growing American ("non-vinifera") vines, and no winery licenses had been issued since 1929.
 Inniskillin's license in 1975, which Ziraldo successfully lobbied for, was therefore the first post-prohibition license issued in the region.
 The company Inniskillin Wines was formally incorporated on July 31, 1975, and the first harvest occurred three years after their first vineyard was planted, in 1977.
 While waiting for their V. vinifera vines to yield grapes, they produced some wine from hybrid grapes.
 In 1978, Inniskillin moved to its present location on the Brae Burn Estate.
 An existing 1920s barn, thought to have been inspired by architect Frank Lloyd Wright, was restored for the winery's use, and has become something of a landmark.

 The first ice wine produced by Inniskillin, a 1984 Vidal, was in fact labelled "Eiswein".

 The initial production consisted of white and red table wines, but another significant development started a few years later.
 In 1983, Karl Kaiser and three other Ontario wineries all left grapes on their vines in an attempt to produce ice wine, in order to put the harsh Canadian winter to good use.
 Inniskillin and their Niagara neighbour Ewald Reif lost their entire crop to hungry birds, while the two wineries Hillebrand and Pelee Island, situated in another part of Ontario, were able to harvest a minuscule amount of frozen grapes.
 In 1984, Kaiser used nets to protect Inniskillin's grapes and were able to produce the winery's first ice wine.
 This wine was made from Vidal grapes harvested at the Brae Burn Estate and was in fact labelled "Eiswein", the German and Austrian wine term.
 Thus, Inniskillin was one of the first Canadian wineries to produce ice wine, and the first to do so in commercially significant quantities.
 The international breakthrough of Canadian ice wine came in 1991, when Inniskillin's 1989 Vidal ice wine won the Grand Prix d’Honneur at Vinexpo.